dc-js/dc.js/wiki/api.md

 This listener function will be invoked after chart finish redrawing including all renderlets' logic.

 ### .on("filtered", function(chart, filter){...})
-This listener function will be invoked after a filter is applied.
+This listener function will be invoked after a filter is applied, added or removed.

 ### .on("zoomed", function(chart, filter){...})
 This listener function will be invoked after a zoom is triggered.